kenonnaidoo/cy-auto/README.md

 cy-auto remove <TAG>
 ```

+# Please note
+Node version 14 and higher is required

 ## Contributing

 If you find any issues or have suggestions for improvement, please feel free to create an issue or a pull request in the [cy-auto GitHub repository](https://github.com/kenonnaidoo/cy-auto).